acm-uga/archive/2019-02-25/README.md

 ```
 void *memcpy(void *str1, const void *str2, size_t n)
 ```
-* str1 − This is pointer to the destination array where the content is to be copied, type-casted to a pointer of type void*.
+* str1 − This is a pointer to the destination array where the content is to be copied, type-casted to a pointer of type void*.
-* str2 − This is pointer to the source of data to be copied, type-casted to a pointer of type void*.
+* str2 − This is a pointer to the source of data to be copied, type-casted to a pointer of type void*.
 * n − This is the number of bytes to be copied.

 We can see an example of the function in the character array below: